Forgingalex/aeros/README.md

 ## The Constraint That Matters

 Latency kills control stability.
-Not model accuracy, not sensor fusion complexity—latency.
+Not model accuracy, not sensor fusion complexity; latency.

 When your perception loop runs at 30 FPS and your control loop needs corrections every 33ms, a 50ms preprocessing step means you're always one frame behind.
 The PID controller sees stale heading estimates.
 The drone oscillates.
 You debug for hours thinking it's a tuning problem when it's actually a timing problem.

 Edge hardware makes this worse.
 A Raspberry Pi 4 can't run ResNet in real-time.
 A Jetson Nano can, but only if you're careful about memory bandwidth and quantization.
 Every millisecond you spend on preprocessing or inference directly couples with control behavior.
-There's no buffer, no queue, no graceful degradation—just missed deadlines and unstable flight.
+There's no buffer, no queue, no graceful degradation; just missed deadlines and unstable flight.

 This system exists because I needed to see how far camera-only perception can go when you treat latency as the primary constraint, not an afterthought.